Coffee Machine: Buying Guide

 Once you’ve decided whether you need a built in or freestanding machine, the next thing to consider is what type of coffee you like.

-Many built in or fully automatic coffee machines can make a whole host of different speciality coffees.
+Many fully automatic coffee machines can make a whole host of different speciality coffees.
 You can choose between using beans or freshly ground coffee depending on your preference.
 From macchiatos to mochas, cappuccinos to lattes, you can impress your guests with a variety of options.

 Bean to Cup Coffee Machines